Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnimeOnAndroid.md

 There is still no proper tools to mine `Anime` automatically with `screenshot` and `audio` straight into `Anki` that can fully make use of `JPMN` Anki Format features

-The nearest tool is: [Jidoujisho](https://github.com/lrorpilla/jidoujisho/releases/latest/), but you won't be able to use the `JPMN` Anki Features as it doesn't support `Yomichan Handlebar`
+The nearest tool is: [Jidoujisho](https://github.com/lrorpilla/jidoujisho/releases/latest/), but you won't be able to use the `JPMN` Anki Features as it doesn't support `yomitan Handlebar`

 - I don't have `lazy guide` for this one as I refuse to mine without the full features of `JPMN` Anki Format